PianoManDanDan/Highworth-TKD-website/readme.md

 ### `npm run build:stats`

 Builds the app for production to the `dist` folder.<br />
 This also outputs a webpack stats file for debugging webpack build sizes.
+A visual representation of the build output can be seen by running `npm run build && npx webpack-bundle-analyzer webpack-stats.json dist` in the command line.

 ### `npm run test`